opendatacube/datacube-core/docs/tutorials/odc-stac.rst

  :width: 240px
  :align: center

 | Once launched, you should see a Jupyter notebook environment with the tutorial notebook open.
-Open the file browser by clicking the folder icon on the left-hand menu bar (circled in red in the image below).
+The tutorial notebook has headers that match up with the tutorial instructions on this page.

 .. image:: ../_static/tutorial-images/odc-stac/binder_view.png
  :width: 600
  :alt: A view of a Jupyter notebook environment showing that the tutorial.ipynb file is loaded.
 The file is open with the header "odc-stac tutorial".
  :align: center

-| The tutorial notebook has headers that match up with the tutorial instructions below.
+| We also recommend that you open the file browser by clicking the folder icon on the left-hand menu bar (circled in red in the image above).
+This will allow you to see the output files at the end of the tutorial.

 .. note::
    For this tutorial, we believe you will learn more if you type the code yourself, rather than using copy-paste.